 To create a little texture diversity, I went with shredded carrots and radishes.
 They’ll stay super crunchy, even after a few days in the fridge.
 I use my trusty vegetable mandoline with the julienne attachment, but the large side of a box grater will also get the job done, and done well.
 Pre-shredded carrots also work perfectly!

 For a creamy, mayo free, flavor packed dressing, look no further than this sunbutter sauce.
 It’s nutty flavor is the perfect compliment to the bright and clean vegetables and sweet dried fruit.

 I use my food processor to blend this up, but the smoothie attachment on a blender works well too.
 Toss the sunflower seed butter, olive oil, lemon juice, garlic, salt, pepper, and red pepper flakes into the bowl of a food processor and then give it a few good pulses to incorporate the ingredients.
 It’ll be thick at this point, so flip the motor to continuous and then pour in the water through the feed tube, about a tablespoon at a time, until it emulsifies into a smooth, creamy, pourable dressing.
 I used about 2 tablespoons to achieve a medium-thick texture.

 The red pepper flakes are optional and definitely add a kick.
 Skip or reduce the amount if you’re not a big fan of heat.
 Be sure to check for seasoning after you’ve finished processing.
 Is it a little bland?
 Add a bit more salt.
 Too spicy?
 Adjust the heat by adding a teaspoon of lemon juice and a tablespoon of sunflower seed butter.
 You want it to taste WOW to YOU.

-For a more carnivorous combination, add half a cup of cooked and chopped sugar-free bacon, or a cup or two of diced roasted chicken.
+Can I make this with protein?
+Yes!
+Add a half cup of cooked and chopped bacon, or a cup or two of pulled chicken or diced cooked chicken.